 Jaime Carlson ’09 M.E.M./M.B.A.
 (1st term ends 2019)

 Los Angeles, CA

 Jaime focuses on innovative business models to drive capital to natural resource management.
-Jaime is Global Finance Director at TerraForm, a $2B company operating renewable energy projects.
+Jaime oversees operations of Cypress Creek Renewables, the largest private solar developer in the U.S. Prior, she was Global Finance Director at TerraForm, a $2B company operating renewable energy projects across the world.
 She served in President Obama’s first term as advisor to former Energy Secretary Chu, overseeing deployment of $35B in Recovery Act funds.
-Jaime chaired the inaugural Yale Environmental Sustainability Summit (YESS) that gathered 400 alumni, students, and faculty from across Yale to discuss scaling solutions in sustainability.
+Jaime chaired the inaugural Yale Environmental Sustainability Summit (YESS) that gathered 400 alumni and faculty from across Yale to discuss scaling solutions in sustainability.
 She founded Apertura Films, producer of “The Other Side,” named one of the best Latin American TV series by Rolling Stone Magazine and NY Television Festival winner.

 Ann Clarke '81 M.F.S., '92 D.F.E.S.
 (2nd term ends 2018)